 How Far are we From Solid-State Batteries in EVs?

-To understand a solid state battery is, it is very important to understand how a conventional battery works.
+To understand how a solid-state battery works, it is very important to understand how a conventional battery works.
 A battery usually consists of an anode and a cathode (the positive and negative sides) with an electrolyte in between.
-The main aim of a battery is to generate electricity which narrows down a fundamental process: generating a flow of electrons.
+The battery’s main aim is to generate electricity by creating a flow of electrons.

-Once a conductive path is set up using a wire, a chemical reaction occurs in the battery that builds up electrons at the anode side.
-Due to this, an electrical difference is obtained between the two ends and because of this, the electrons want to rearrange themselves and get rid of this electrical difference.
-The only way the electrons can do that is by travelling to the cathode side, but the electrolyte acts as a hindrance.
+A chemical reaction in the battery builds up electrons at the anode side via a conductive wire.
+Electrons re-arrange to eliminate the electrical differences created by the chemical reaction in the battery.
+The only way the electrons can do that is by travelling to the cathode side.
 Therefore, the electrolytes are forced to travel through the wires to get to the cathode.

 The main problem with liquid lithium ion batteries is that they contain a liquid electrolyte that is flammable in nature.
-Therefore, for applications in EVs, these batteries pose quite a risk of catching flames during critical situations that would endanger driver and passenger life.
-This does not happen in case of solid state batteries.
+EVs using lithium-ion batteries pose a risk of catching fire, endangering driver and passenger life.
+This does not happen in the case of solid-state batteries.

-Due to this stability, solid state batteries have a faster charging period and need less safety accompanying it.
-This also means that they are able to hold more energy which is very beneficial for the EV industry as a robust alternative to gasoline vehicles.
+Due to this stability, solid-state batteries have a faster charging period and need less safety accompanying it.
+Solid-state batteries can hold more energy than traditional lithium-ion batteries, making them a promising alternative.

-Due to the host of benefits solid state batteries offer, automotive have already started focusing their research in developing them.
-Toyota Motor Corp from Japan has already charted out its plans for developing solid state batteries by the year 2030, with the company pumping in over $13.5 billion into its battery research department.
+Because of the host of benefits solid-state batteries offer, automotive companies have already started focusing their research on developing them.
+Toyota Motor Corp from Japan has already charted out its plans for developing solid-state batteries by the year 2030, with the company pumping in over $13.5 billion into its battery research department.

 Panasonic Corporation through its collaboration with Toyota has already pipelined the development of Powerpacks for non EV related applications.

-Volkswagen, with its partnership with QuantumScape Corp has already started developing batteries having 30 percent more range than the liquid state batteries and has the ability to charge itself to 80 percent capacity in mere 12 minutes.
+Volkswagen, with its partnership with QuantumScape Corp, has already started developing batteries with a 30 percent greater range than liquid state batteries and has the ability to charge itself to 80 percent capacity in mere 12 minutes.

-Despite the host of advantages solid state batteries offer, they are still not being mass manufactured.
-One of the hindrance is that due to the technology is relatively new, the complexity of scaling up the process from a lab setting has not yet been simplified.
+Although solid state batteries offer a host of advantages, companies are not yet mass manufacturing them.
+One hindrance is that due to the technology is relatively new, the complexity of scaling up the process from a lab setting has not yet been simplified.

-• Developing stable chemical interface between the electrolyte and the electrode,
+• Developing a stable chemical interface between the electrolyte and the electrode,

-• Developing sustainable manufacturing practices for development, and
+• Develop sustainable manufacturing practices for development, and

-• Placing in effective recycling practices for the residue generated while manufacturing.
+• Placing effective recycling practices for the residue generated while manufacturing.

 There’s another challenge in the form of getting the solid electrolyte material right.
 Several materials, ranging from ceramics such as sulphides, phosphates and oxides, to solid polymers have been solid contenders for electrolytes over the past couple of years.
 According to the latest research, the garnet-type Li7La3Zr2O12 (LLZO) solid-state electrolyte has emerged to be a stable electrolyte, courtesy to its good stability and high ionic conductivity against Li.